Quantum-Accelerated Solution of Nonlinear Equations from Variational Principles

-Starting from any initial state $\bm{u}(0)$ and solving the above time evolution equation, $\bm{u}(t)$ always reach a state that satisfies Eq.~(\ref{eq:nonlineq}) as $t\rightarrow \infty$ (a simple proof is given in Appendix~A).
-This means that, rather than solving nonlinear equilibrium equations in Eq.~(\ref{eq:nonlineq}) directly, we solve the equations to perform the time evolution that follows Eq.~(\ref{eq:fdynamicsnonlin}).
+Here, $t$ denotes an auxiliary time parameter introduced for the gradient-flow dynamics and does not, in general, represent the physical time of the original equilibrium problem.
+Starting from any initial state $\bm{u}(0)$ and solving the above time-evolution equation, $\bm{u}(t)$ always reaches a state satisfying Eq.~(\ref{eq:nonlineq}) as $t\rightarrow \infty$ (see Appendix A for a simple proof).
+This implies that rather than solving the nonlinear equilibrium equation in Eq.~(\ref{eq:nonlineq}) directly, we solve the equations to perform the time evolution that follows Eq.~(\ref{eq:fdynamicsnonlin}).

-Since Eq.~(\ref{eq:fdynamicsnonlin}) is generally nonlinear, we can use exact linearization technique to transform nonlinear time evolution equations into infinite dimensional linear time evolution equations such as Carleman linearization and Koopman von Neumann linearization.
-It should be noted that these linearization methods cannot be directly applied to nonlinear equations without time dependence, such as Eq.~(\ref{eq:nonlineq}).
-Therefore, converting it to a time-dependent form like Eq.~(\ref{eq:fdynamicsnonlin}) is the simple but key point of our proposed method.
-Then, by truncating the resulting infinite-dimensional linear equations to a finite dimension, efficient linear dynamical simulations can be performed using methods such as QLSA and HS, as described in the introduction section.
-Fig.~1 shows the flowchart for our proposed method described above.
+Because Eq.~(\ref{eq:fdynamicsnonlin}) is generally nonlinear, we can use the exact infinite-dimensional linearization technique to transform nonlinear time-evolution equations into infinite-dimensional linear time-evolution equations, such as Carleman linearization and Koopman von Neumann linearization.
+Note that these linearization methods cannot be directly applied to nonlinear equations without time dependence, such as Eq.~(\ref{eq:nonlineq}).
+Therefore, converting it into a time-dependent form, as shown in Eq.~(\ref{eq:fdynamicsnonlin}) is a simple but important feature of our proposed method.
+Subsequently, by truncating the resulting infinite-dimensional linear equations to a finite dimension, efficient linear dynamical simulations can be performed using methods such as QLSAs and HSs, as described in the introduction.
+Fig.~1 shows a flowchart of the proposed method.